ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 ES_a = ES_{max } \cdot (\sqrt{D_{slr}} - \sqrt{D_{slr} - 1} )
 $$
-The variable *D<sub>slr</sub>* represents the number of days since the last rain event.
+The variable $D_{slr}$ represents the number of days since the last rain event.
 Its value accumulates over time: if the amount of water that is available for infiltration ($W_{av}$) remains below a critical threshold it increases by an amount of $\Delta t [days]$ for each time step.
 It is reset to 1 only if the critical amount of water is exceeded (In the LISFLOOD settings file this critical amount is currently expressed as an *intensity* $[\frac{mm}{day}]$.
 This is because the equation was originally designed for a daily time step only.
 Because the current implementation will likely lead to *DSLR* being reset too frequently, the exact formulation may change in future versions (e.g. by keeping track of the accumulated available water of the last 24 hours)).

-The actual soil evaporation is always the smallest value out of the result of the equation above and the available amount of moisture in the soil,i.e.:
+The actual soil evaporation is always the smallest value out of the result of the equation above and the available amount of moisture in the soil, i.e.:
 $$
 ES_a = \min (ES_a,w_1 - w_{res1})
 $$